 Maria was born and raised in Southern California.
-Being the first born of immigrant parents, who knew little English, her visits to museums were few and far between but quite poignant and so special when they did happen.
+Being the first born of immigrant parents, who knew little English, her visits to museums were few and far between but so special when they did happen.
 Her earliest and fondest museum memory is of watching newly hatched baby chicks in the incubator at the California Museum of Science and Industry as a child.
 Maria's love of art and the memories of museum visits as a child led Maria to work for a children's museum- with her career spanning over 20 years.
-She finds it a privilege to help create programs for young families, and meeting and talking with them are some of the most rewarding experiences she has had working here at CMLH.
-In her free time Maria enjoys spending time with husband Paul and children Olivia, Jackson and Paloma, and loves to travel, cook, entertain, and party plan!
+She finds it a privilege to create programs for young visitors and their families.
+Meeting and talking with them are some of the most rewarding experiences she has had working here at CMLH.
+In her free time Maria enjoys spending time with husband and 3 children, and loves to travel, cook, entertain, and party plan!
 In her next life she hopes to be a chef and eat her way through Europe.

 Roy has been an Executive Director, Education Director and Science Curator at children’s museums from New York to California.
 He is especially proud of the new Children’s Museum in San Luis Obispo that he helped build on California’s Central Coast.
 Roy was also a classical musician, performing in orchestras around the world.
 He has lived on three continents and travelled to six.
 Roy enjoys being in nature, especially by the ocean, jazz, baseball, cooking and gardening.
 He’s an avid fan of IndyCar racing and lives in Altadena with his wife, Elany and tabby cat, Monchie.